Sazerac4/zig_on_stm32/README.md

 ### Vs Code / Vs Codium

 For `Vs Code` User, all project got à `.vscode` folder with à `launch.json` for debugging and à `tasks.json` to build and upload the firmware.
 You can download theses extensions:

 - `marus25.cortex-debug` for debugging ARM Cortex-M targets.

 (image)

 - `actboy168.tasks` to got quick shortcut of your tasks in your status bar

 (image)

+## SVD Files

+The CMSIS System View Description format(CMSIS-SVD) formalizes the description of the system contained in Arm Cortex-M processor-based microcontrollers, in particular, the memory mapped registers of peripherals.

+- You can use [regz](https://github.com/ZigEmbeddedGroup/microzig/tree/main/tools/regz) to generate `registers` code.
+- You can use it with VS Code in debugging mode

+(image)

+You can found stm32 svd files [here](https://github.com/modm-io/cmsis-svd-stm32)

 ## Build

 - See the `README.md` for each project for specific options and instructions

 ## Debugging CLI